open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 `ocm sign component --signature alice --private-key rsa.priv --public-key rsa.pub ./component-archive`

+**ToDo:** Suggestion: Should we show the signed component descriptor yaml here ?
+So that the user understands what has happened ?

 ### Verification

 We can also verify the component using the ocm CLI: